Hablamos Español Insurance Companies We Work With

 General liability on its own

-General liability covers third-party bodily injury and property damage, plus some advertising and personal injury claims.
+General liability generally covers third-party bodily injury and property damage, plus some advertising and personal injury claims.
 It is the coverage leases and contracts most often require.
-On its own, it does not cover your building, contents, equipment, or lost income.
+On its own, it generally does not cover your building, contents, equipment, or lost income.

 What a business owners policy adds

-A business owners policy, or BOP, bundles general liability with commercial property coverage, and usually business income coverage, into one efficient package built for small and mid-size businesses.
-So a BOP includes the liability you would get from a standalone general liability policy, plus protection for your property and the income a covered loss could interrupt.
+A business owners policy, or BOP, generally bundles general liability with commercial property coverage, and usually business income coverage, into one efficient package built for small and mid-size businesses.
+So a BOP generally includes the liability you would get from a standalone general liability policy, plus protection for your property and the income a covered loss could interrupt.

 When each makes sense